-Prometheus is a lot of things, a thriller, a mystery, and a tragedy about a few heroic humans faced with an impossible choice on a faraway alien planet, and a well-crafted film about a descent into a horrific nightmare with a flawed narrative.
+Prometheus is a lot of things, a horrifying, science fiction thriller, a mystery, and a tragedy about a few humans who find themselves faced with an impossible choice on a faraway alien planet, and a well-crafted film about a descent into a horrific nightmare in a movie with a flawed narrative.
 Revisiting the movie last night, watching it again reminded me of how visually captivating and mesmerizing it starts out.
 This is classic Scott, transporting the viewer to another world without effort.
 This preface shifts into a more disturbing scenario with the appearance of a single Engineer who ingests a substance that causes him to disintegrate, not just physically but on a genetic level until he is no more.
 Overhead a large shape seems to be a massive ship departing the planet.
 It’s a sort of perfection the film achieves right away but loses as it continues.

 Prometheus became one of the most controversial science fiction films of the 21st century.
-Initially billed as the long-awaited prequel to the Alien series of films it fell victim to the hype that preceded it and was inevitably found wanting by fans who as always seek perfection in every new production and grow mean when they feel they have somehow been betrayed.
+Initially billed with an overabundance of hype, as the long-awaited prequel to the Alien series of films, it fell victim to the hype that preceded it and was inevitably found wanting by fans who as always seek perfection in every new production and grow mean when they feel they have gotten somehow betrayed.

 Also memorable is Noomi Rapace as Shaw.
 What a woman!
 She endures some of the film’s most creatively nightmarish situations and handles them like a champ.
 Shaw is a woman made of sturdy stuff; her character’s perseverance and stamina reminded of the energizer bunny.
 The remaining crew that survives the encounter with the engineers and their hellish creations chooses to sacrifice themselves to save humanity by intentionally setting a collision course with an engineer ship full of evil goo as it tries to leave the planet.